linxingyun/learning/README.md

 <ul>
   <li> <a href="https://advancedpythonprogramming.github.io/"> Advanced Computer Programming in Python </a> </li>
   <li> <a href="https://stackoverflow.com/questions/6760685/creating-a-singleton-in-python">Singleton in Python</a>,
-    <a href=""> Why is this singleton implementation 'not thread safe'? </a> https://stackoverflow.com/questions/50566934/why-is-this-singleton-implementation-not-thread-safe</li>
+    <a href="https://stackoverflow.com/questions/50566934/why-is-this-singleton-implementation-not-thread-safe"> Why is this singleton implementation 'not thread safe'? </a> </li>

 </ul>